nolleh/mcp-vertica/README.md

 A Vertica MCP(model-context-protocol) Server

+> [!IMPORTANT]
+> If you have troubles to connect this mcp server, try to run `uv cache clean`, and then retry.

 ### Example: MCP Server Setting

 Create or edit the file your mcp client config file with the following content: